irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.RequestContext"></a>

 ### RequestContext
-RequestContext defines a standard for request context.
+RequestContext defines a standard for request context

 | Field | Type | Label | Description |